smucclaw/dmnmd/README.md

 Watch this real quick: https://youtu.be/Pe34U9QuhXA ...
 Wouldn't it be nice to be able to do this in your text editor?

-## DMNMD brings embeds DMN in plain text source code or Markdown
+## DMNMD embeds DMN in plain text source code or Markdown

 The semantics are DMN.